brad426/sb-dropdown/readme.md

 var menu = new Dropdown(toggleEl);
 ```

+If you don't want to use the commonjs module, you can grab a standalone version of the dropdown in [/dist](/dist)

 ---

 If you choose to place your `.dropdown-panel` outside of the `.dropdown` element, you must place the `data-panel` attribute on the `.dropdown` element and use it to specify which panel this dropdown will toggle.